oxidane/tmuxomatic/README.md

 	1111111111111111111111111MMMMNNNNOOOO
 	1111111111111111111111111MMMMNNNNOOOO

 Using one `join` command, we complete the envisioned layout.
-Join takes each parameter as a group of multiple panes to be joined together.
+Join takes each parameter as a group of panes to be joined together.
 By default, the joined pane is named after the first pane in the group.
 But we'll be using the optional rename, by appending `.` followed by the new pane id.

 	flex> join ABC.z DG.B EH.L FI.N JM.b KN.l LO.n